jverzani/MTH229Lite.jl/docs/src/index.md

 find_zero(h, (0, 15), p = 473/2)
 ```

-This value is greater than half the height, a typical situation with drinking glasses.
+This value is greater than half the height to fill to ``473``, a typical situation with drinking glasses.

 ----